supabase-community/kiro-powers/powers/supabase-hosted/steering/supabase-hosted-onboarding.md

 Before using Supabase MCP, ensure the following are installed and running:
 - Docker
-- (Optionla) A Node.js package manager like npm, pnpm, bun, etc.
+- (Optional) A Node.js package manager like npm, pnpm, bun, etc.
 - Supabase CLI

 ## Docker Desktop